Primary Navigation Mobile

 Ted Welford, Senior Staff Writer

 The harsh ride isn’t helped by the e-3008’s heaviness, as at more than 2.1 tonnes, it’s more cumbersome than plenty of other electric SUVs with larger batteries.
-A Tesla Model Y, for example, is almost 200kg lighter.
+A Tesla Model Y, for example, is almost 200kg lighter, and it weighs 535kg more than the mild-hybrid 3008.
 That heft isn’t disguised well, either, the e-3008 can feel bulky through tight corners, with more bodyroll than its rivals, and it can run out of grip quite quickly in poor conditions.

 The driving position is an improvement, however, especially for those who didn’t get on with Peugeot’s previous generation cockpit seating position.
-Though the small steering wheel is retained, it no longer gets in the way of the digital instrument cluster like it tended to in the past.
+Though the small steering wheel is retained, it no longer gets in the way of the digital instrument cluster like we often found it to in the past.

 Another positive to note with the e-3008 is its refinement as even at higher speeds, wind and road noise are brilliantly isolated from entering the cabin.
 The Peugeot’s driver assistance features seem brilliantly modulated too, with the lane assist being far less keen to unnecessarily tug at the wheel than plenty of other systems on the market.